open-dust/cairo-foundry/CONTRIBUTING.md

 You should always include tests and documentation (e.g. comments) where needed.

+To guarantee smooth cooperation and limit redundancies, follow these steps to contribute to the repo:
+- ask for assignment on an issue by commenting on it 🙋‍♂️.
+    - It is strongly recommended to indicate the ideas you have to solve the issue (technical conception, architectural choices, etc.) to help maintainers understand your implementation.

+- wait for assignment by maintainers.
+    - you can ping maintainers on [discord](https://discord.gg/7RqGMYKT).

+- open a pull request or draft pull request and ask for review 💁

+- wait for approval and meeeerge! ✅ 🔥

 ## Creating Pull Requests (PRs)

 As a contributor, you are expected to fork this repository, work on your own fork and then submit pull requests.